lesnikow/prompt-engineering-samples/README.md

 # Prompt Engineering Samples

+This repository contains:

-This repository contains turing_test.md, documenting a Turing test dialogue between a human and a large language model (LLM), and generated_turing_test.md, a LLM-generated Turing test.
++ `turing_test.md`, Turing test dialogue between a human and a large language model (LLM)

++ `generated_turing_test.md`, a LLM-generated Turing test.

-The purpose here is to document some non-trivially complex interactions with a LLM.
+The motivation of these is to show and document some non-trivially complex interactions with a LLM.